rajatscibi/book/src/ch02-00-guessing-game-tutorial.md

 other non-number input.
 This is suboptimal to say the least; we want the game to also stop when the correct number is guessed.

+### Counting total attemps made by user

+We initialize a mutable variable "count" with value 0.
+We increment it by everytime a player takes a guess.
+Total attempts are then displayed after player successfully guesses the number.

 ### Quitting After a Correct Guess

 Let’s program the game to quit when the user wins by adding a `break` statement: